mpvnet-player/mpv.net/Manual.md

 ## Installation

-mpv.net is available as setup and as portable downloads in the 7zip and zip archive format, to unpack the portable downloads 7zip can be used, it is available at www.7-zip.org.
+mpv.net is available as setup and as portable download in the 7zip and zip archive format, to unpack the portable download 7zip can be used, it is available at www.7-zip.org.

 If you are new to mpv.net the portable download is recommended, for regular mpv.net users the setup is typically more easy to use.